MPL Koha Patch

-All text fields of a patrons record are forced to be uppercase except for the email address fields which are forced to be lowercase.
-The city and state format for the City of Madison is forcibly “MADISON WI” and library staff may enter “mad” as a shortcut for and “MADISON WI” address.
+All text fields of a patron’s record are forced to be uppercase except for the email address fields which are forced to be lowercase.
+The city and state format for the City of Madison is forcibly “MADISON WI” and library staff may enter “mad” as a shortcut for a “MADISON WI” address.

 Bring ‘Session Checkouts’ list to top of screen

 This feature ensures that a patron’s ‘session checkouts’ appears at the top of the screen regardless of how many waiting holds or special notes appear on the checkout screen.